 When asked for details, the Matron-in-charge of the ward told that senior doctors are not available on Sunday.
 Internees authorize discharge for some patients, which are then regularized by senior doctors on Monday.

 There is no sufficient evidence of nonconformity to indicate that Patients were discharged without the approval of the senior doctors.
 I would try to find evidence of

 - whether the senior doctors instruct the internees either by phone on Sunday or verbally on Saturday night to release the patients when certain conditions are fulfilled

 - Whether the patients are released only after planned arrangements have been satisfactorily completed

 - Whether the monitoring of patients and measurement of test results, where appropriate are carried out at appropriate stages

-- Whether proper analysis of date takes places to confirm the well ness of the patients before patients are discharged
+- Whether the proper analysis of date takes places to confirm the wellness of the patients before patients are discharged

 - Whether the person authorizing the discharge of patients against medical advice is recorded

-- In an unaided school, while auditing secondary school supervisor, auditor noted that when a particular teacher was on leave, school had used the services of one Mrs. A. Auditor asked for the qualification records of Mrs. A. He was told that Mrs. A is a renowned scholar and had offered her services free.
+10. In an unaided school, while auditing secondary school supervisor, the auditor noted that when a particular teacher was on leave, the school had used the services of one Mrs. A. Auditor asked for the qualification records of Mrs. A. He was told that Mrs. A is a renowned scholar and had offered her services free.
 Therefore the supervisor dared not ask for her qualification record.

 Non Conformity Number: 10